 You must re-register ONLY when you move to another Connecticut town.
 If you change your name (for example by marriage), or your address in town, notify the Office of the Registrar of Voters in your community.
 If you receive a postcard or letter from the Registrar of Voters asking if your name and address are still current, please Send It Back to be certain your name will not be removed from the Active Voter list.

 If you are completing a voter registration form,check off the box on the application that you are interested in helping.
 If youalready are registered, just call the Registrars' Office at (860)464-3252.

-Disabled Veterans: If you have a disability rating through the Department of Veteran Affairs, you receive a statement each year which states the percentage of your disability.
-You would receive this in late August or early September.
-A copy of this statement needs to be sent to the Assessor’s Office each year to increase your Veteran’s exemption.
-This must be received in this office by January 31st.
+Disabled Veterans: If you have a disability rating through the Department of Veteran Affairs, a copy of your award letter or annual statement needs to be sent to the Assessor’s Office to increase your Veteran’s exemption.
+This need only be filed once, unless there is an increase to your percentage of disability.
+This must bereceived in this office by January 31st.

 Blind: If you are legally blind, you may qualify for an exemption by furnishing this office with a certificate of legal blindness issued by the Board of Education and Services for the Blind.

 Elderly: There arestate and local income based tax credit programs available to those over 65that must be applied for between February1st and May 15th biannually.
 In order to applyfor these programs, you must provide a copy of your income tax return, if youfile, your Social Security 1099, if you collect, and any other statements ofincome you may receive.
 Please contactthe Assessor’s Office if you believe you may qualify and our staff will adviseyou as to what you need to do next.